How to Factory Reset Chromecast (3rd gen & Google TV)

 3. Open Settings

-Next, click on the gear icon in the upper right-hand corner to go to the Settings page.
+Next, click the gear icon in the top right corner to go to the Settings page.

 Chromecast Settings in Google Home App